 Blood carries oxygen and nutrients throughout the body and helps carry away waste and free radicals.
 Poor blood circulation can lead to a dry, sallow, and unhealthy appearance on the skin.
 A study from the Institute of Biochemistry and Microbiology in Germany has found that regular flavanol-rich cocoa consumption acutely increases dermal blood flow and oxygen saturation.

 This means that cacao which is high in flavanols showed to increase in overall oxygen content and blood flow in the body.
 By increasing blood flow and circulation you can keep your skin cells nourished and increase the overall vitality of the skin maintaining youthful skin longer.

 Dark chocolate contains antioxidants and anti-inflammatory properties that help to heal scars by sloughing off dead skin cells and lightening blemishes.
 It also contains caffeine and minerals which promotes cell regeneration and further nourishes your skin.

 Cacao is a miracle ingredient when it comes to anti-ageing.
 Aside from its rich antioxidant content which protects the skin from damaging free radicals, it also helps reduce dark spots and pigmentation, keeping your skin supple and radiant.

-Furthermore, it’s stress-relieving properties prevents the breakdown of collagen, the main structural protein found in skin, which keeps it healthy and youthful.
+Furthermore, its stress-relieving properties prevent the breakdown of collagen, the main structural protein found in skin, which keeps it healthy and youthful.